USFOneHealthCodeathon2021/Team5/DylanG/readme.txt

 Number of runs: 10

 Scaling
-~Preliminary analysis indicates that this is linearly extensible
+~Preliminary analysis indicates that this is linearly scalable
 Justifiction: I increased the dataset by a factor of 3x for rows by copy/pasting the entire spreadsheet, appending it 3 times.
 	      For increasing columns, I copy/pasted just the normalized counts (right-side pasting).
 	      Both row and col pasting yielded almost identical results by inspecting the per-core and main core times.